sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ## Feature visibility

-You can turn the aggregations on with the feature flag: `search-aggregation-filters`
+You can turn the aggregations on with the experimental feature setting: `enableSearchResultsAggregations`

-You can turn off just the proactive aggregations with the feature flag: `disable-proactive-insight-aggregation`
+You can turn off just the proactive aggregations with the setting: `disableProactiveSearchAggregations`

-You can read more about creating feature flags [here](../../dev/how-to/use_feature_flags.md#create-a-feature-flag).

 ## Limitations